Oran Wendle Eagleson

-Oran Wendle Eagleson (1910–1997) was the Callaway Professor of Psychology at Spelman College, Atlanta.
-He was the eighth black person in the United States to receive a doctorate in psychology.
+Oran Wendle Eagleson (1910–1997) was an American psychologist.
+He taught at the North Carolina College for Negroes, before teaching at Spelman College, Atlanta, where he became the dean of instruction and later the Callaway Professor of Psychology.
+He was the third black person in the United States to receive a doctorate degree in psychology.
+In 1985, he was awarded an honorary doctorate from Indiana University for "his service as a pioneer in the development of Black perspectives in psychology".

 Early life and education

 Oran Wendle Eagleson was born in Unionville, Indiana in 1910.
-In Bloomington, Indiana he completed his PhD at Indiana University in 1935.
-He also earned a bachelor's degree in 1931 and a master's in 1932, both in Indiana.
+He graduated from Bloomington High School in 1927, received an A.B. bachelor's degree in psychology in 1931 from Indiana University followed by a master's in 1932 and a Ph.D. in 1935.
 Eagleson worked as a shoe shiner and shoe repair finisher from high school through graduate years.

 Career

 It was hard for Eagleson to find employment with his psychology degree.
 He found a job in 1936 in Durham, North Carolina at the North Carolina College for Negroes, where he taught psychology, sociology, economics, and philosophy.
-After financial issues in Durham, he moved to Atlanta, Georgia to teach at Spelman, a women's college.
-At Spelman, he was high paid, but psychology was not a major.
-It was an elective until a few years later.
+After financial issues at the college, he moved to Atlanta, Georgia in 1936 to teach at Spelman, a women's college.
+At Spelman, he was highly paid, but psychology was not a major; it was an elective until a few years later.
 Eagleson also served as an exchange professor at Atlanta University where he taught graduate courses.

-He became the dean of instruction at Spelman in 1954 and in 1970 he was promoted as Callaway Professor of Psychology.
-He was co-director of Morehouse-Spelman Intensified Pre-College program.
-He was also a lecturer and consultant in orientation and training project conducted by the Peace Corps.
+He became the dean of instruction at Spelman in 1954 and, in 1970, he was promoted to be the Callaway Professor of Psychology.
+He was also co-director of Morehouse-Spelman Intensified Pre-College program.
+Likewise, he was a lecturer and consultant in orientation and training project conducted by the Peace Corps.

+In 1985, he was awarded an honorary doctorate in science by his alma mater, Indiana University, for "his service as a pioneer in the development of Black perspectives in psychology".

+Personal life and death

+Eagleson came from a prominent family.
+His father Halson Sr, was a well-known merchant.
+His brother, Halson Jr, was the head of the physics department at Morehouse College.
+Another brother, Preston, was the first black intercollegiate athlete at Indiana University.
+His nephew, Wilson Vashon Eagleson, was a chemistry professor at West Virginia State College.
+Wilson's wife, Frances, was the first Black woman to graduate from Indiana University and their son, Wilson V. Eagleson Jr was one of the Tuskegee Airmen.
+In February 2022, the city of Bloomington changed the name of Jordan Avenue to Eagleson Avenue to honor the Eagleson family.

+On 16 March 1940, Eagleson married first wife, Alberta Louise Johnson.
+She was a teacher who later joined the Biology department at Spelman.
+She died in 1960.

+Oran Eagleson died on 8 January 1997 in Atlanta.
+He was 86.